Yellow: Selected national and international flags

-Three of the five most populous countries in the world (China and Brazil) have yellow or gold in their flag, representing about half of the world's population.
+Three of the ten most populous countries in the world (China, India and Brazil) have yellow or gold in their flag, representing about half of the world's population.
 While many flags use yellow, their symbolism varies widely, from civic virtue to golden treasure, golden fields, the desert, royalty, the keys to Heaven and the leadership of the Communist Party.
 In classic European heraldry, yellow, along with white, is one of the two metals (called gold and silver) and therefore flags following heraldic design rules must use either yellow or white to separate any of their other colors (see the rule of tincture and insignia).